feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Triggers.rst

   "lineTrigger": "AutoCounterSkillTag",
   "move": ["Seduction"],
   "theText":[
-    "Same as AutoCounter, but will instead check a skill's "skillTags": list."
+    "Same as AutoCounter, but will instead check a skill's \"skillTags\": list."
     ]
   },